 Also, check visitors who read your shipping information are completing their transactions.
 If they bounce after reading your shipping information, you know that you need to either add more information, make the shipping options to their country clear, or even change how you ship.

-To go even further, you can add a to your shipping page, asking customers if they found what they were looking for.
+To go even further, you can add a survey to your shipping page, asking customers if they found what they were looking for.

 Something else to look for when expanding your audience globally is how your visitors interact with your payment page.
 Once again, you can use sessions segmented by geographic location to see if you're missing out on conversions based on the payment options you offer.